th2-net/th2-cawler-event-healer/README.md

-# Healer data service (0.0.1)
+# Healer data processor (0.0.2)

-Healer data service fixes wrong status of events.
+Healer data processor fixes wrong status of events.
 When a child event has a "failed" status and its parent has a "success" status, the status of the parent is wrong.
 Healer finds the parent event and makes its status "failed", too.

 ## Configuration

-There is an example of full configuration for the data service
+There is an example of full configuration for the data processor

 ```yaml
 apiVersion: th2.exactpro.com/v1